swentel/indieweb/README.md

 Even if you do not decide to use the micropub endpoint, the configuration screen gives you a good overview what kind of content types and fields you can create which can be used for sending webmentions or read by microformat parsers.

+A media endpoint is also available where you can upload files, currently limited to images.

 ### Supported post types

 - Article: a blog post